 What We Do

-We not only mentor and train your church to implement and execute your plan, but will be available and accessible to walk with you throughout the entire process: for encouragement, support, and resourcing!
-We help you establish an advocate to facilitate the church to care for the needs of abused and neglected children.
-We then work closely coaching and preparing your Advocate to serve your church.
+We not only mentor and train your church to implement and execute your plan, but will be available and accessible to walk with you throughout the entire process: for encouragement, support, and resources.
+We will make sure you have the tools you need: an understanding of the system, introduction to the agencies and non-profits working in your area, and practical ways to get involved in meeting the needs of abused and neglected children.

 What We Believe

 The Family Table wholeheartedly affirms the five historical “solas” associated with the Protestant church.
 Sola Scriptura teaches that scripture alone dictates that our entire faith and practice is based on the authority of scripture as God’s revealed will and written Word (Psalm 119:18; Psalm 138:2; II Tim.
 3:14-17).
 Sola Fide teaches that our justification, or right standing with God by being declared righteous, is by faith alone and not on our merits, good works, or religious habits (Gal.
 3:6-11).
 Sola Gratia means that our salvation is by the grace of Jesus Christ alone, an unearned, undeserved gift that God has given apart from our good works (Eph.
 1:3-8).
 Solo Christus means that Jesus Christ alone is the mediator between God and man, and that salvation comes through Christ alone, thus removing the need for any other ‘go-between’ (Acts 4:12, 1Tim.
 2:5-6; Col. 1:13-18).
 Last, Soli Deo Gloria reminds us that all glory is due to God alone, since we ourselves did not initiate, seek, or provide salvation for ourselves (1 Cor.
 10:31, Eph.
 3:21, 1 Pet.
 4:11, Rev. 1:6, 7:12).